mariosmaselli/project-starter/README.md

 ### Start a new project

-This step sets up the boilerplate to fit your needs (App Name, JS compiler/transpiler, JS framework, CSS preprocessor).
+This step sets up the boilerplate to fit your needs (App Name,  URL, Markup).
 It should only be ran once.

 ```bash
 npm run init